Attendance & Punctuality

 If your child is ill and cannot come to school, we would appreciate it if you would telephone to let us know.
 We check registers every day and if we have not heard from you, we will call to make sure everything is alright.

 If your child becomes ill during the school day and we feel they should be at home, we will telephone you and ask you to collect them from school.
 If your child has a bump to the head, which our qualified first aiders deem not to be serious, we will contact you.
-Please also let us have an emergency telephone number in case of accident or illness.
-It is important to keep these numbers up to date.
+It is important that parents keep emergency contact numbers up to date in case of an incident.

 Children who need to take medication daily to manage permanent conditions will be supervised.
 If your child has asthma, then they must have an inhaler in school.
 Parents will be asked to sign a form giving school staff permission to administer medicines to your child.